-Companies licensed in the 2007-2014 period continue to benefit from the exemptions previously available to them.
+Companies licensed in the 2007-2014 period continue to benefit from the exemptions/tax reductions previously available to them until the end of 2020.

 In addition, Madeira offers a very attractive package of operational benefits to these companies, amongst which are state-of-the-art infrastructure, efficient local support services, low operational costs, safety and quality of life.